How the Medical Research Act strengthens clinical research in Germany

 -

-the requirements for the labeling of investigational medicinal products and auxiliary medicinal products will be simplified
+The requirements for the labeling of investigational and auxiliary medicinal products will be simplified.

 -

-standard contractual clauses for clinical trials will be drawn up and published on the websites of the responsible authorities
+Standard contractual clauses for clinical trials will be drawn up and published on the websites of the competent federal authorities.

 -

-an independent ethics committee is set up for complex or urgent procedures, and the state ethics committees specialize in certain types of procedures.
+An independent ethics committee will be set up for complex or urgent procedures, and the state ethics committees will specialize in certain types of procedures.

 -

-recommendations from the federal government are to promote uniform practice in the federal states with regard to manufacturing authorization and testing of certain medicinal products.
+Federal recommendations are intended to promote uniform practice in the federal states with regard to manufacturing authorization and testing of certain medicinal products.

 -

-pharmaceutical companies can agree on confidential reimbursement amounts for new drugs.
+Pharmaceutical companies can agree confidential reimbursement amounts for new drugs.

 Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMUV)